raito-io/raito-io.github.io/docs/cli/configuration.md

 A target has the following parameters:
  - **connector**: the name of the connector (plugin) to use to connect to the data source or identity store.
  - **name** *(optional)*: the name of this specific target.
 This name is used during logging to understand which target is active at that time.
 If not specified, the *target-connector* value is used.
- - **data-source-id**: the id (UUID) of the data source in Raito the target corresponds to.
+ - **data-source-id**: the id (NanoID) of the data source in Raito the target corresponds to.
 This parameter only needs to be specified for actions that require it.
- - **identity-store-id**: the id (UUID) of the data source in Raito that the target corresponds to.
+ - **identity-store-id**: the id (NanoID) of the data source in Raito that the target corresponds to.
 This is not necessary when the target is a data source only or when not connecting to Raito (e.g. the *access* command).

 There are two options to specify targets: